-So Why a Companion CD for Spell to Write
+So Why a Companion Audio for Spell to Write

 Dear Fellow Users of Spell to Write and Read:

 Spell to Write and Read has been a provision from God to our family.
 I am so grateful to Mrs. Sanseri for her program.
-I am excited to be able to share with you these CD's that were originally developed in our family as a tool to help us get the most our of this great program.
-Following are excerpts of a letter I sent to Wanda detailing our journey before and since finding Spell to Write and Read and where the idea for the Companion CD's for Mastery and Review started.
+I am excited to be able to share with you the audio that were originally developed in our family as a tool to help us get the most our of this great program.
+Following are excerpts of a letter I sent to Wanda detailing our journey before and since finding Spell to Write and Read and where the idea for the Companion Audio for Mastery and Review started.

 Dear Mrs. Sanseri,

 I would like to share with you how the Lord has used your program to tremendously benefit our family.
 I began home schooling six years ago when I felt the call of the Lord to do so.
 I had no training on how to teach my children to read, write, etc. With our oldest, I stumbled through many reading programs and found them either confusing or frustrating to myself and my child.
 We were putting forth great effort, but not seeing much fruit.
 A friend introduced me to your program when my oldest was in third grade.
 Praise the Lord!
 It was as if a light bulb had gone off for both of us!
 It truly unlocked the mystery of it all.
 He proceeded to gain great skills in spelling and reading.
 (We also began to utilize the McCall-Crabb books at your suggestion and enjoyed the benefits of that as well).
 I began to look at written language in such a different way – I knew the WHY!
 Part of me wondered though, if it wasn't the fact that my son was mature enough to grasp the reading and spelling concepts and that all the work we had done in the past had prepared him.
 I wondered if "the pump had been primed" and any program would have had results because he was ready.